-Native American Scholar In Residence Program
+Native American Scholars In Residence Program

-The Native American Scholar in Residence Program contributes to the development of a more holistic understanding of modern and past Native cultures, trust relations, Native perspectives and interpretations in the disciplines of archaeology, anthropology, education, and American Indian studies.
+The Native American Scholars in Residence Program contributes to the development of a more holistic understanding of modern and past Native cultures, trust relations, Native perspectives and interpretations in the disciplines of archaeology, anthropology, education, and American Indian studies.
 Resident Scholars provide program participants with cultural knowledge, perspectives, and insights to existing curricula for student and adult participants from across the nation.

 How It Works:

 Scholars reside on Crow Canyon’s campus for six nights.

 The scholar in residence will participate in field and laboratory activities, classroom teaching (indoor and outdoor), evening program delivery, and brown-bag lunch seminars during the designated program week to facilitate direct interactions with students.
 The scholar will work with program staff to develop any additional curricula activities—such as field trips, home/community visits, demonstrations, service learning projects, etc.—that will enhance program delivery and experiential learning.

 Crow Canyon offers the scholar housing in a modern home, consisting of a living room, kitchen, two bedrooms, bath, and a private, enclosed yard.
 The scholar will have access to a computer and Internet service and, except for long distance calls, Crow Canyon will pay utilities.
 Breakfast, lunch, and dinner will be provided from Sunday night through Saturday morning.
 Additionally, a travel stipend of up to $300.00 (with receipts) and honorarium of $1,200.00 ($200.00 per day for six days) will be awarded.